decentraland/old-documentation/_posts/deploy/2018-01-01-deploy-to-now.md

 2. When done, the URL to the server should automatically be added to your clipboard, ready to paste in a browser!

    You can otherwise get the link in the console's output, it will resemble something like `https://myscene-gnezxvoayw.now.sh`.

+   > Tip: The URL will take the folder name as part of the path.
+You can rename the `export` folder to anything you want.
+That won't affect the scene, but it will change the URL.

 3. Share the link with anyone you want! _Now_ will keep hosting your scene at that link indeterminably.